skiwi2/OGNext/README.md

-OLog
+OGNext
 ====

-What is OLog?
+What is OGNext?
 -------------

-OLog is planning to be the next big support tool for OGame.
+OGNext is planning to be the next big support tool for OGame.

 - Store reports (combat, espionage, harvest and missile)
 - Easily accessible universe overview